dmadisetti/Bibeks-Dissertation-Template/README.md

 | `template.pdf` | is the sample output PDF that you will obtain when you start working on this project.
 Check this file to ensure you are content with the formatting. |
 | `README.md` | is this file that contains the details related to the template. |

+> [!CAUTION]
-> [!NOTE]
+>
 > Currently, the chapters are filled with randomly generated text by the `blindtext` package.
 Remove them to get started with your writing.

 ## How to use the template on Overleaf

 Since Johns Hopkins provides [Overleaf premium](https://www.overleaf.com/learn/how-to/Overleaf_premium_features) to all affiliates, my recommendation is to use Overleaf for this template.
 Follow one of the two approaches to get started with this project on Overleaf.
-Then go through the `00-main.tex` file and other files to see how the template is structured.
+Then go through the `main.tex` file and other files to see how the template is structured.

 - You can download/clone this repository from GitHub, and compress it as a zip file.
 Go to Overleaf, Click on **New Project** -> **Upload Project**, then upload the zipped folder.

 - If you have your Overleaf and GitHub account linked and want to have copies of the project in both places, you can **fork** this repository.
 Then go to Overleaf and click on **New Project** -> **Import from GitHub**, it should list the forked project.
 Once imported, you can start working on it.

-- Once you have imported the project, you need to compile the `00-main.tex` file using the `pdflatex` option (default on Overleaf) which will call all the auxiliary `.tex` files included to produce the final PDF.
+- Once you have imported the project, you need to compile the `main.tex` file using the `pdflatex` option (default on Overleaf) which will call all the auxiliary `.tex` files included to produce the final PDF.
 It should compile without any error on Overleaf.
 There might be warnings, but you can ignore them.

 > [!TIP]